 The Conifer Circle consists of a collection of upright growing cultivars of Lawson’s cypress (Chamaecyparis lawsoniana) and other conifers which were planted in 2002.
 Their foliage ranges in colour from dark green to golden to bright green to blue grey around the circle.

-The Miller Borders consist of four rectangular beds separated by grass paths which were replanted in autumn 2010 with 20 different herbaceous perennials and ornamental grasses.
+The Miller Border consists of four rectangular beds separated by grass paths which were replanted in autumn 2010 with 20 different herbaceous perennials and ornamental grasses.
 They now make a major impact in this area of the garden, particularly in late summer and autumn.
 As the season progresses a mass of colour, from yellows to pinks, whites and oranges from heleniums, sunflowers, rudbeckias, agastache, amsonias and tall grasses, delights the eye.
 In the winter months the seed heads prove attractive to visitors and birds.

 The Prairie Garden was sown with a seed mix of short, medium and tall wild flowers and grasses, in a ratio of roughly 3:1, purchased from a specialist in the USA.
 A particular sand mulch was used which was developed by Professor James Hitchmough, whose recent achievements include the planting at the Olympic park in London.
 This habitat gives a long flowering period from plants loved by bees and other beneficial insects.
 Black-eyed Susan, prairie sage, compass plant, blue sky asters, echinaceas and wild bergamot give a fine show from August to September.

 The Meteor Garden is enclosed by clipped and shaped hedges.
 It consists of four crescent shaped beds surrounding a central bed in the middle of which, on a plinth, is a wooden sculpture, “The Meteor”, made by local sculptor Jon Roberts.
 This is complimented by spiky grey-blue oat grass (Helicotrichon) which links well with the sculpture.
-The planting consists of white phlox, lychnis, echinacea and Crambe cordifolia with yuccas adding height to the planting.
+The planting consists of white phlox, lychnis, echinacea and Crambe cordifolia with roses adding height to the planting.
 Tulips and narcissi add interest in the spring.

 The Jungle Garden, adjacent to Pepper Lane, has been established in order to create the impression of walking through a tropical garden but using mainly frost tolerant plants.
 The mature trees already established here, including many different varieties of holly, and eucalyptus give shelter from wind and frost.
 Plants with bold leaves and foliage which give an exotic effect have already been planted here.
 These include bamboos, palms, bananas, ginger lilies, kniphofia, fatsias, cannas, crocosmia and other perennials.
-More will be established in the near future.

 The area for the Gravel Garden was cleared in March 2012.
 Two large eucalyptus trees have been retained and a beech hedge planted along the boundary.
 New trees such as Cercis siliquatrum and a young Abies marocana have been added.
-The under planting consists of border line tender plants such as Aloe striatula and Fascicularia bicolor linked together with other perennials such as euphorbias and sedums and ornamental grasses which give structure and texture throughout the year and are attractive to bees and butterflies.
+The under planting consists of border line tender plants such as Aloe striatula and Fascicularia bicolor linked together with other perennials such as euphorbias, gingers, sedums and ornamental grasses which give structure and texture throughout the year and are attractive to bees and butterflies.